 Your abutment teeth are given crowns to support the bridge.
 They will be filed down from their initial size to act as a holder for the crowns.

-The tooth enamel requires removal from the teeth, which is the drawback to getting a bridge put in.
+The tooth enamel requires removal from the teeth, which is the drawback of getting a bridge put in.
 These teeth will always need to be guarded with crowns.

 Cantilever bridges are only attached to an abutment tooth on one side.
 Natural teeth are on one side of the gap, and the cantilever bridge helps secure the bridge in place.
 The enamel of the healthy teeth will still need to be removed.